Elattostachys nervosa: Description

 A medium-sized tree, up to 30 metres tall and a stem diameter of 50 cm.
 Usually seen much smaller.
 The trunk is flanged or buttressed in larger trees.
 Relatively smooth bark, paper thin, grey.
 Though with vertical lines and stripes in certain broader tree trunks.
 Small branches thick, greyish brown with rusty hairs towards the end.
 Shoots with dense woolly hairs.

 Leaves

 Leaves pinnate and alternate on the stem.
 Leaflet stalks 5 to 12 mm long.
 Leaflets 8 to 16 cm long, 2 to 4 cm wide.
 Though new growth can see leaflets red in colour and 28 cm long.
 Leaflets sometimes notched, other times entire.
 Leaflets sickle-shaped or lanceolate, with a fine or blunt tip.
 Leaf veins are evident on both sides of the leaf, net veins better seen under the leaf.
 Lateral veins 15 to 25 in number, raised on both sides.

 Flowers

 Flowers with very small yellow/brown petals form on racemes in the months of March to May.
-Occasionally flowering between September to November.
+Occasionally flowering between September and November.